twurple/twurple/docs/twitch/basic-usage/creating-instance.md

 There's a more elaborated example on how to make auto refreshing work in the [twitch-chat-client documentation](/twitch-chat-client/docs/examples/basic-bot).

-If you don't need any client scopes, you may also create the client using client credentials:
+If you don't need any user scopes, you may also create the client using client credentials:

 ```typescript
 import { ApiClient } from 'twitch';